rmarder/rambot/README.md

 -------------------------
 The bot will run: ACTION_cmd 'usernick' 'channel' 'arguments'

+The bot will send nothing on standard input (stdin), and expect a response on standard output (stdout).

 For example, that means if someone types ".google my search query" into the irc chat, the bot will execute:

 ACTION_google 'usernick' 'channel' 'my search query'

 If there are no arguments the bot would instead run: ACTION_google 'usernick' 'channel'

-You must define what ACTION_google is inside rambot.conf - see the included action helper inside "actions/google" file.
+You must define what ACTION_google is inside rambot.conf

+The included action helper inside the "actions/google" file will perform a web search and output the first result to stdout, returning exit status 1.

-Return Status:
+Return Status Special Meaning:

-The bot expects the command to return status 1 if the response should output into the channel.
+The bot expects the command to return status 1 if the response should output into the channel for everyone to see.

-The bot expects the command to return status 2 if the response should output directly to the user that made the request.
+The bot expects the command to return status 2 if the response should output directly to the user that made the request in a private message.

-All other exit status codes will cause the bot to completely discard and ignore the command results.
+All other program return exit status codes will cause the bot to completely discard and ignore the command results.
+You should pay special attention to this, as it is convention for most commands to return exit status 0 on success.

 Important Note:
 RamBot is a single threaded program.
 That means, the bot will only handle one request at a time.